Kuuuube/kanjigrid/README.md

 - Added option to find kanji on clipboard while in grid.

+- Languages of groupings are now shown in the `Group by` dropdown.

+- The `Group by` dropdown is now sorted by both language and name.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.